Scientific Name

 How to Grow and Care

-Use of Flying Duck Orchids in gardens is not recommended, unless they already occur naturally, in which case they need to be protected.
+Growing Flying Duck Orchids in gardens is not recommended unless they already occur naturally, in which case they need to be protected.
 Removing Caleana major from the bush usually results in their death and further depletes remaining wild orchid populations.
 Plants flower for one or sometimes two years but progressively weaken until they die.

-Growing Conditions: Well-drained soil in open forest and woodlands.
+Growing Conditions: A well-drained soil in open forests and woodlands.
 Full sun, semi-shade.

 Origin